English

 • Learn 44 sounds and the corresponding letter/letter groups using simple prompts.

-• Learn to read words using sound blending (Fred talk).
+• Learn to read words using sound blending ('Fred Talk').

 • Read lively stories featuring words they have learnt to sound out.